Skip to main content

 Biographical Note

-Michigan State University's fourteenth President, Clifton R. Wharton, Jr., was born in Boston, Massachusetts on September 13, 1926.
+Michigan State University's fourteenth President, Clifton R. Wharton, Jr., is an economist who has had a distinguished career in foreign economic development, higher education, public service, and business.
+He was born in Boston, Massachusetts on September 13, 1926.
 Wharton's father served as a career diplomat in the United States Foreign Service for forty years.

-At the age of sixteen, Wharton entered Harvard University and graduated in 1947 with a B.A. in history.
-He received a Master's Degree from the Johns Hopkins University School of Advanced International Studies in 1948.
 After working five years at the American International Association for Economic and Social Development, Wharton earned M.A. and Ph.D. degrees in economics from the University of Chicago.
 In 1957, he joined the Agricultural Development Council, a Rockefeller Family Foundation.
 As a council associate stationed in Malaysia, Wharton directed programs in Vietnam, Thailand and Cambodia.
 He also taught and conducted research as a visiting professor at the Universities of Malaysia and Singapore.
+He was also a research associate at the University of Chicago and a visiting professor at Stanford, during this time.
 Wharton later became Vice President of the Council, a position he held until his accession the presidency of MSU in January 1970.

 Extent